System Design Space

 Google DeepMind is formed

-The merger of DeepMind and Google Brain signals a shift from separate research groups toward a more unified AI platform direction.
+The merger of DeepMind and Google Brain signals a shift from separate research groups toward a more unified research and development platform.

 2024